Connecting Android apps to the Geode

 Original article from 2 Dec 2019, updated 24 Mar 2020 -

-In the Android operating system, our Geode Connect utility can act as the Mock Location Provider when Developer Options are enabled, allowing any app that uses the Android Location APIs or Google Location APIs to access it in place of any integrated location sensor.
+In the Android operating system, our Geode Connect utility can act as the Mock Location Provider when Developer Options are enabled, allowing any app that uses the Android Location APIs, Google Location APIs, or web (HTML5) Location APIs to access it in place of any integrated location sensor.
 The Android Location APIs are described starting at the following web page.

 Once you have direct access to NMEA data, you can then use RMS data such as from the GST string to achieve a better indication of statistical location accuracy.
 If you have limited or no access to real-time data from a Geode GNSS receiver, some previously recorded samples are as follows.
 The first sample shows the default NMEA-0183 version 4.1 data that comes out from the Geode with the default settings applied.
 The second sample shows only the GST and RRE messages enabled for statistical accuracy information.
 Both samples end with the custom battery level message.